AndreProenza/Autonomous-Vehicle-As-A-Service/README.md

 ### Run The Producer Tool

-Open another terminal and type:
+Open a terminal and type:

 Find the jar `AVaaSSimulator.jar` located in the `avaas/` folder and run:
 ```code